uchicago-dsi/IL_CEI/cdf/README.md

 Women Business Enterprise (WBE): 7%
 Persons with Disability Business Enterprise (PBE): 2%

-In the <a> href = "https://cei.illinois.gov/content/dam/soi/en/web/cei/documents/bep-annual-reports/FY22%20Business%20Enterprise%20Program%20Annual%20Report.pdf"2022 Annual Reporty</a>, BEP set an ambitious goal of $14,130,167,167, which represents a substantial 185% increase from the $4,955,174,823 target in 2021.
+In the <a href = "https://cei.illinois.gov/content/dam/soi/en/web/cei/documents/bep-annual-reports/FY22%20Business%20Enterprise%20Program%20Annual%20Report.pdf">2022 Annual Report</a>, BEP set an ambitious goal of $14,130,167,167, which represents a substantial 185% increase from the $4,955,174,823 target in 2021.
 Although BEP achieved a higher overall dollar amount in 2022, reaching $1,156,587,597 compared to $885,489,466 in 2021, it became evident that attaining 20-30% of the new goal proved to be more challenging.
 Furthermore, the achievement rate for 2022 was recorded at 8.2%, which is notably lower than the achievement rate of 17.9% in 2021.
 This significant decline in the achievement percentage further emphasizes the increased difficulty in reaching the specified target during the mentioned year.

 This project aims to help CEI to:
 1. Explore BEP's current contracting with minority owned firms by mapping existing BEP-certified minority owned businesses database through geospatial analysis